2 charged with stealing from storm victims in Covington

 MEMPHIS, Tenn. — Tuesday night, the Tipton County Sheriff’s Department made an arrest after they said two people were stealing from storm victims.

+Tipton County Sheriff Shannon Beasley says his office has been looking for suspected opportunists who came in the form of looters.

-The two people taken into custody were accused of stealing items from Junior Drive– one of the hardest-hit areas in Covington.
+The two people taken into custody were accused of stealing scrap metal from a property owner on Junior Drive– one of the hardest-hit areas in Covington.

-Tipton County Sheriff Shannon Beasley said in a press conference, “If you come in here looting and come in here fraudulently trying to get goods, I’m going to have a new home for you at the Tipton County Sheriff’s Office.”
+“Let me tell you, that’s probably some of the only possessions left that these people have and when you leave the roadway and go onto their property to get it, you’re stealing.
+Period.
+I told you you’d go to jail and I made an example of the two last night,” said Sheriff Beasley during Wednesday’s press conference.

 Sheriff Beasley posted on Facebook saying, “Maybe I wasn’t clear, so I will say it louder for those in the back.
 We will not tolerate you stealing from our storm victims… I expressed my sincere thoughts on those preying on our victims yesterday.
 If you don’t want to listen, that’s on you.”